Grand Forks, North Dakota: Largest employers

-According to the City's 2018 Comprehensive Annual Financial Report, the largest employers in the city are:
+According to the city's 2023 Annual Comprehensive Financial Report, the largest employers in the city are:

 Major manufacturers in Grand Forks include wind turbine manufacturer LM Wind Fiber and light aircraft manufacturer Cirrus Design.
 Major food producers include potato processor J. R. Simplot Company and the state-owned North Dakota Mill and Elevator, the nation's largest flour mill.
-Amazon.com and SEI Information Technologies both operate call centers in Grand Forks.
+SEI Information Technologies both operate call centers in Grand Forks.
 Other large private employers in the city include the locally owned Alerus Financial branch of banks, Home of Economy, and the locally owned Hugo's chain of supermarkets.

 The retail and service sector is also an important part of the economy.
 The historic center of shopping in Grand Forks was the downtown area.
 Today, downtown is home to small shops, bars, and restaurants.
 The south end of Grand Forks has become another major retail district, with three large shopping centers.
 The oldest, Grand Cities Mall, is on South Washington Street and contains small, locally owned stores and two churches.
-With about 70 stores, the city's largest indoor mall is Columbia Mall, which is anchored by J.C.
-Penney and Scheels.
-The newest major shopping center is the Grand Forks Marketplace power center mall, which features Best Buy, Lowe's, Target and several smaller stores.
+With about 70 stores, the city's largest indoor mall is Columbia Mall.
+The newest major shopping center is the Grand Forks Marketplace power center mall, which features three big box retailers and several smaller stores.
 Due to its proximity to Canada, the Greater Grand Forks area attracts many shoppers from Manitoba.

 Economic development

 The city government is involved in the economic development process, helping firms grow and attracting new firms.
 A portion of sales tax revenues is set aside for this, some going into the Grand Forks Growth Fund.
 Companies can request low-interest loans or grants from this fund provided they meet certain criteria, such as paying a relatively high wage and doing most of their business outside the city's trade region.
 The city also contributes to the Grand Forks Region Economic Development Corporation (EDC), a public-private organization that receives funding from banks and other major businesses.
 The EDC plays a consulting role for businesses, such as identifying suitable sites for expansion or assembling public funding packages.
 Its other key role is to vet businesses to see if they are suitable for funding by the Growth Fund.

 Community leaders have long seen UND as an "economic engine" for the city.
 Besides its regular faculty, it also has business-like components such as the Energy and Environmental Research Center.
 UND hosts a technology incubator called the Center for Innovation.
-More recently, the University has been working to commercialize its research.
+More recently, the university has been working to commercialize its research.
 A major thrust in that direction is the construction of a research park on the western fringes of the campus.
 Another potential economic opportunity for the city is the addition of the unmanned aerial vehicle (UAV) mission to Grand Forks Air Force Base.